Welcome letter from the SPC Chair

 Sessions of different formats will cover the most important topics in dermatology and venereology.
 Subjects will be treated with different approaches and from different perspectives depending on the type and structure of the session.

-The Plenary lectures are EADV show-case sessions and include key-note lectures delivered by eminent scientists and doctors.
+Plenary lectures are EADV showcase sessions and include keynote lectures delivered by eminent scientists and doctors.

-These sessions aim at providing comprehensive in-depth coverage of a certain topic in dermatology.
+These sessions aim to provide comprehensive, in-depth coverage of a specific dermatology topic.
 The talks will be included in sessions on pathophysiology / epidemiology, clinical challenges, or practical aspects of disease management and will provide the latest cutting-edge information.

 These lectures focus on a specific disease and include basic information about epidemiology, pathophysiology, diagnosis, management and prognosis.

-The target audience of these sessions is young dermatology trainees and residents, as well as dermatologists that want to refresh their basic knowledge on specific topics.
+The target audience of these sessions is young dermatology trainees and residents, as well as dermatologists who want to refresh their basic knowledge on specific topics.

 The topic of each presentation should be developed from clinical cases and include clinical photographs.
 The main objective is to provide the audience clues for differential diagnosis and disease management in their daily practice.